 Update Rocket.Chat on Podman

 Updating the Rocket.Chat image will not affect your data, as it is stored persistently in the separate MongoDB service.
-Before updating to a new major Rocket.Chat release, confirm that your existing MongoDB version is compatible with the intended new release.
-See the MongoDB version requirements for more details.
+Before you proceed, consult the general guidelines for updating Rocket.Chat.

-To update your Rocket.Chat version, continue with the following steps:
+To update your Rocket.Chat version:

 Modify the